Personal Interests

 My goal was to capture life from the perspective of someone who is curious, confident, and isolated.
 I started capturing in high school and carried on through college.

 Nowadays I use my Sony a6300 for macro shots of fungi and textures of nature.
 All photos on this site are self-captured.
-Above is a wood texture I saw on a hike.
+The homepage features a wood texture I saw on a hike.